pupil-labs/pupil-docs/src/core/best-practices.md

 See the [pye3d release notes](https://github.com/pupil-labs/pupil/releases/tag/v3.4)for further details.

 ### Freeze the pye3d model
-The [pye3d model](/developer/core/pye3d/#pye3d-pupil-detection) regularly updates to account for non-stationary eyeball positions over time.
+The [pye3d model](/developer/core/pye3d/#pye3d-pupil-detection) regularly updates to account for headset slippage (erroneous movements of the headset on the wearer).
 Abrupt changes to the calculated 3d eyeball position (due to errors in the estimation) can lead to a false change in pupil size estimation.
 This can occur even if the actual pupil size was constant.
 One solution to prevent this is to freeze the model (available as a toggle in the eye windows).

 Choosing a time to freeze the model can be subjective – freezing it too soon or too late can lead to an erroneous baseline, such that all absolute pupil sizes are slightly too small or large.
 Importantly, relative pupil sizes, which many users are ultimately interested in, are not affected.

-Important note: A frozen model **is not** robust to headset slippage as it is prevented from adapting to headset movements.
+**Important note**: A frozen model **is not** robust to headset slippage as it is prevented from adapting to headset movements.
 If using a frozen model, and the headset slips during the experiment, erroneous pupil size estimates can occur.
 Therefore, only use this option if the experiment is tightly controlled with limited head movements, and keep recordings short and free of slippage as much as possible.